mtprom/nba-dashboard/codebase-analysis.md

 - Pages own fetch orchestration and page-level state.
 - Presentational logic is pushed into components.
 - Team branding and fallback metadata live in `src/data/teams.ts`.
+- Header brand text is currently `.netBall`, not `NBA Dashboard`.

 Notable page behavior:

 - `GamePreviewPage` loads upcoming games, then bulk-loads season averages for all teams on the slate, and lazily loads matchup history when a game is selected.
 - `HistoryPage` is analytics-heavy and depends on a single aggregated API endpoint instead of several smaller ones.
+- `HistoryPage` is also the default landing page for `/`; Today’s Games lives at `/games`.
 - `HotPage` depends on backend-computed ranking logic, not client-side calculations.
+- Team-specific history visuals use `getTeamColorsDark(...)` as the source of truth for dark-mode-safe branding.

 ## 9. Database Model And Persistence Rules